Suu Kyi supporters confident after Myanmar's historic election

 Even if the NLD is victorious, the military will retain significant power.
 It is guaranteed key ministerial positions, the constitution gives it the right to take over the government under certain circumstances, and it also has a grip on the economy through holding companies.

-(Additional reporting by Aung Hla Tun, Andrew Marshall, Aubrey Belford, Simon Webb, Timothy McLaughlin and Peter Cooney; Writing by John Chalmers; Editing by Larry King and Dean Yates)
+(Additional reporting by Aung Hla Tun, Andrew Marshall, Aubrey Belford, Simon Webb and Timothy McLaughlin; Writing by John Chalmers; Editing by Larry King)